Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 To read a more simplified version of the history of Windsor Castle you can visit the Royal Berkshire History website "for Kids" section.
 Also, "not for kids", there are many stories of ghosts being seen in the Castle and in the Great Park.
 Henry VIII, Elizabeth I, Charles I and George III have all been reportedly seen here after their deaths.
 Herne the Hunter, a royal keeper, in the time of Richard II, is said to haunt the Great Park with his devil dogs.
 The Long Walk has a story of a young Grenadier Guard who shot himself after seeing statues moving of their own accord.
 You can read more about these stories at the Ghost-Story website.

-It was also at the Guildhall, on 21st December the previous year, when civil partnerships became legal in the UK, where Sir Elton John (singer, songwriter and resident of Old Windsor) wed long time boyfriend David Furnish.
+It was also at the Guildhall, on 21st December of the same year, when civil partnerships became legal in the UK, where Sir Elton John (singer, songwriter and resident of Old Windsor) wed long-time boyfriend David Furnish.
 They were only one of 700 gay couples who hitched up with each other that day.
 Many celebrities from around the world attended the occasion at Windsor.
+You can watch a short video of the day here.

 On the opposite side of the High Street to the Guildhall, and not far from Queen Victoria's statue, is a small gift shop called Glorious Britain.
 This was previously "Rodgers and Denyer" draper's shop and where HG Wells got his first job as a draper's apprentice at the age of 14 in 1880.
 A plaque on the entrance to the shop commemorates this.

-Windsor Royal Station was opened in 1849 when the Great Western Railway extended the line from Slough at the bequest of Queen Victoria.
+Windsor Royal Station (now named Windsor & Eton Central railway station) was opened in 1849 when the Great Western Railway extended the line from Slough at the bequest of Queen Victoria.
+The line from Slough goes on to Paddington Station at Central London (see Windsor & Eton Central details at National Rail).
 It is one of two stations in the town, both being termini for different lines, both next to the castle and only a few hundred yards apart.
-The other is Windsor & Eton Riverside which also opened in 1849.
-It is to the right at the bottom of the hill from here one can catch the train to London Waterloo.
+The other is Windsor & Eton Riverside where we finish this stage.

 In the gutter on going down the hill, there are metal inserts at intervals.
 These were used as anchors for horse-drawn carriages to stop them from rolling back down the hill.
 On the left near the bottom of the hill is the Theatre Royal.
 It originally dates from 1815 and was rebuilt in 1910 after a fire gutted the older theatre on 18th February 1908.

-Continue around the castle and down the hill, eventually coming to a road at the bottom.
+Continue around the castle and down the hill, eventually coming to a junction at the bottom.

 On the right, at the junction of Lower Thames Street and Datchet Road is the King George V Memorial.
 It was designed by Sir Edwin Lutyens and unveiled by George VI on 23rd April 1937.
 Nearby is a blue plaque which remembers the Windsor Martyrs.
 It is inscribed, "Three local men who were burnt to death on this spot in 1543 for their religious beliefs."